imenyoo2/ctf_writeups/vishwactf/Prompt Injection.md

 ![url](../media/Prompt_Injection_url.png)

-the value of `id` is a filename, so let's try if the server has a lfi vulnerbility
+the value of `id` is a filename, so let's try if the server has a lfi vulnerability

 ![screenshot](../media/lfi.png)

-the server is indeed vurlnable, and after multiples tries, i was able to leak the source code of the server, if was allocated in `../app.py`, but `../app.py` allone won't work because there is a filter, and to skip it you just need to add `./` at the front
+the server is indeed vulnerable, and after multiples tries, i was able to leak the source code of the server, if was allocated in `../app.py`, but `../app.py` allone won't work because there is a filter, and to skip it you just need to add `./` at the front

 ![app filter](../media/app_filter.png)